mdanb/epigenetic_effects_on_mutational_landscape/paper/README.md

 Instructions analogous to those for 1C.

 ### 4B
-Instructions analogous to those for
+Instructions analogous to those for 2A.

 ### 4C
-Instructions analogous to those for
+Instructions analogous to those for 1B.

 ### 4D
-Instructions analogous to those for
+Instructions analogous to those for 1C.

 ### 4E
-Instructions analogous to those for

-### 4F
-Instructions analogous to those for

-### 4G
-Instructions analogous to those for
+Start by running `../data/scripts/create_subsampled_data.sh` (uncomment the lines in that script for which you want to create the subsampled data for).
+Then, instructions are analogous to those for 1C.